daniel-rusu/pods4k/immutable-arrays/README.md

 1. Notice that the list contains 7 values but the backing array has a size of 10 with 3 null elements.  `ArrayList` starts with a default capacity of 10.
 As elements pass the filter criteria and get added to the array, if the backing array becomes full, a new array that's 1.5 times larger is created and the elements are copied over.
-On average, array lists end up with about 17% of unused capacity when the exact resulting size isn't known ahead of time.
+On average, array lists end up with about 17% of unused capacity when the exact size isn't known ahead of time.

 2. Although a 32-bit integer needs just 4 bytes to represent the value, in a typical 64-bit JVM environment, an `Integer` wrapper object requires 16 bytes for the object header, 4 bytes for the actual integer value, plus